-Number of requirements 0 Number of recommendations: 0
+Number of requirements: 0 Number of recommendations 0 --- ---

-4.6 Is the service well led?
+4.5 Is the service well led?

-Staff described the manager and deputy managers as approachable and knowledgeable regarding the needs of service users.
-Staff valued the role of the training manager/safeguarding lead that is available for consultation with staff on training and safeguarding issues.
+Staff described the manager as approachable.
 It was noted that managers available for consultation out of hours have a working knowledge of the service and are respected by staff.
-Feedback from staff indicated that that managers respond to their concerns.
+Feedback from staff indicated that that the manager responds to their concerns.

 The agency maintains a comprehensive range of policies and procedures which are reviewed at least every three years.
-Policies and procedures are maintained on an electronic system accessible to all staff, and paper policies are retained in the office used by staff daily.
+Policies and procedures are maintained and are accessible to all staff.
 The agency maintains and implements policy relating to complaints and compliments.
-The inspector noted that three complaints were received during the reporting period of 01 April 2015 to 31 March 2016 and records indicated they were investigated and satisfactorily resolved.